nisshan-x/QuadrupedRobot/Doc/guide/software_installation.rst

 3. Use `etcher <https://www.balena.io/etcher/>`_ to flash the card.
 ##########################################################################################

-* For quick start, you can also download the  `pre-installed image <https://drive.google.com/file/d/1oioyTikobPr9JYSfvIa81A8sGdt3J97Z/view?usp=sharing>`_ , flash it into the card, then skip all the following steps and start to calibarte the Pupper Mini.
+* For quick start, you can also download the  `pre-installed image <https://drive.google.com/file/d/16pfS7e765MsS6gidacJCiBaMOjwlPwq-/view?usp=sharing>`_ , (username: ubuntu ,  password: mangdang ) flash it into the card, then skip all the following steps and start to calibarte the Pupper Mini.

 * If you are using the recommended etcher, this is the start-up menu.
 Select ubuntu-18.04.5-preinstalled-server-arm64+raspi4.img (file inside zip )and the SD card.